For a better experience, keep your browser up to date. Check here for latest versions.

 This map exercise is a simple demonstration of Indigenous data.
 If history was neutral, then every Canadian would already be familiar with these maps as these boundaries define “North America”.
 Indigenous perspectives rarely show on public maps and it’s not from lack of data.
 Settler society has made much of Indigenous data invisible.
 Data erasure has a significant impact on how we view history and what we consider as data has a big role to play in how we view Indigenous history.

-In the next article of our Decolonizing Digital series, we will examine how we can use data and technology as a tool to ensure equal access to data for all Indigenous Peoples across Turtle Island, but also how we can use this information to pursue equitable outcomes for Indigenous Peoples around the globe.
+In the next article of our Decolonizing Digital series, we examine how we can use data and technology as a tool to ensure equal access to data for all Indigenous Peoples across Turtle Island, but also how we can use this information to pursue equitable outcomes for Indigenous Peoples around the globe.

 Subscribe below to follow this series and any other articles we publish to our blog.